phalcon-orphanage/docs/en/filter-filter.md

 ```

 ## Methods
 The [Phalcon\Filter\Filter][filter-filter] acts as a service locator and implements the `__call()` method.
 As a result, you can use any filter as a method directly on the locator.
-The names of the methods are the same as the ones defined by the constants:
+The names of the methods are the same as the ones defined by the constants.
+To use the built-in filters, you will need to obtain an instance of `Phalcon\Filter\Filter` using the `Phalcon\Filter\FilterFactory`.

 ```php
 <?php